tommytracey/udacity/self-driving-nano/projects/3-behavioral-cloning/README.md

 &nbsp;
 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing:
 ```sh
 $ python drive.py model.h5